keyvariable/kvEnvironment/README.md

 Environment property `a` is declared as optional.
 `#kvEnvironment` macro provides implicit default value `nil` for optional types.
 Environment property `b` is declared as an opaque type and has a default value.
-So `C` can be instantiated everywhere.
+So `C` can be instantiated in any scope at any moment due to the defaults are provided.

+If an environment property is defined with no default value, then it have to be initialized explicitly before it’s getter is invoked.

 ### Scopes